hammerhorn/tools_you_never_needed/README.md

 Various 3rd-party python modules, too: termcolor, gtk, pyperclip, matplotlib, maybe some others.

-I wouldn't expect any of this to work on anything but Linux.
-ScriptRunner uses the 'editor' and 'x-terminal-emulator' commands, so I wouldn't expect it to work on anything other than a Debian-based OS (Debian, Mint, Ubuntu....)
+I wouldn't expect any of this to work on anything but Linux.  ``script_runner.py`` uses the 'editor' and 'x-terminal-emulator' commands, so I wouldn't expect it to work on anything other than a Debian-based OS (Debian, Mint, Ubuntu....)